 Tulipa ‘Spring Green’ also flowers in May, a combination of fresh white with streaks of green produces a cool, yet elegant, effect.

-Please Note: Many garden plants and bulbs are poisonous or toxic if ingested or many can cause irritation of the skin.
+Please Note: Many garden plants and bulbs are poisonous or toxic if ingested and some can cause irritation of the skin.
 This information is not detailed in the lists above, so if this may be concern to you, please do check before purchasing any of these plants.